News Roundup: Center for the Arts, The Callback, Portland Botanical Gardens, and more

 Under Construction: Steelhead Music Venue (images)

 A new concert hall advances under the name Steelhead in Portland’s Central Eastside.
-The project is being developed local developers Beam Development and Colas Development Group, for tenant by Live Nation.
+The project is being developed by local developers Beam Development and Colas Development Group, for tenant by Live Nation.
 Designer of the project is Lever Architecture in collaboration with Live Nation’s in house design team at Blueprint Studio.

 Exterior rendering from the corner at SE Water and Salmon